Dr Michelle Addison

 M.Addison (co-I); Kaner, E. (co-I); Crowe, L.; McGovern, R.; McKinnon, I.; French, J.; Benson, K. Exploring Novel Psychoactive Substance (NPS) use and its consequences for police practitioners and substance users in the North East of England. investigator, N8 Police Research Partnership, 2016, £23,500

 - Addison M, Stockdale K, McGovern R, McGovern W, McKinnon I, Crowe L, Hogan L, Kaner E. Exploring intersections between Novel Psychoactive Substances (NPS) and other substance use in a police custody suite setting in the North East of England.
-Drugs: Education, Prevention & Policy 2017, epub ahead of print.
+Drugs: Education, Prevention & Policy 2018, 25(4), 313-319.

 - Addison M. Overcoming Arlie Hochschild’s concepts of the 'real' and 'false' self by drawing on Pierre Bourdieu's concept of habitus.
 Emotion, Space and Society 2017, 23, 9-15.

-- Addison M. Social games and Identity Distinction at work: Playing with class, gender and emotion (contracted).
+- Addison M. Social Games and Identity in the Higher Education Workplace: Playing with Gender, Class and Emotion (contracted).
 Houndsmill, Basingstoke and Hampshire: Palgrave Macmillan, 2016.

 - Addison M, Mountford V. Talking the talk and fitting in: Troubling the practices of speaking ‘what you are worth’ in Higher Education in the UK.
 Sociological Research Online 2015, 20(2), 4.